Rishi Sunak gets a respite after UK lawmakers vote in favor of the Rwanda migration bill

 The bill seeks to overcome a ruling by the U.K. Supreme Court that the plan to send migrants who reach Britain across the English Channel in boats to Rwanda – where they would stay permanently -- is illegal.

-Normally Tuesday’s vote would have been a formality.
-Sunak’s Conservatives have a substantial majority, and the last time a government bill was defeated at its first Commons vote — known as second reading — was in 1986.

-But the Safety of Rwanda (Asylum and Immigration) Bill faces opposition from hard-liners on the Conservative right, who say it does not go far enough to ensure migrants who arrive in the U.K. without permission can be deported.
+The Safety of Rwanda (Asylum and Immigration) Bill faces criticism both from Conservative centrists who think it skirts with breaking international law, and from lawmakers on the party's authoritarian right, who say it doesn't go far enough to ensure migrants who arrive in the U.K. without permission can be deported.

-The government was so nervous about the result that it ordered Climate Minister Graham Stuart to fly back from the COP28 summit in Dubai, where negotiations are in their final hours, for the vote.
+The government was so nervous about the result that it ordered Climate Minister Graham Stuart to fly back from the COP28 summit in Dubai, United Arab Emirates, where negotiations are in their final hours, for the vote.

-On social media, Sunak urged lawmakers to support “the toughest ever anti-illegal immigration legislation.”

-“This bill will allow us to control who comes into this country – not criminal gangs or foreign courts,” he wrote on X, formerly known as Twitter.
-“To stop the boats, we need to back this bill.”
+But after threatening to block the bill on Tuesday, many of the hard-liners abstained in hopes of toughening it up later in the legislative process.

+After the vote, Sunak said on social media that “the British people should decide who gets to come to this country — not criminal gangs or foreign courts.
+That’s what this Bill delivers.”

-The Rwanda plan is an expensive, highly controversial policy that has not, so far, sent a single person to the East African country.
+The Rwanda plan is an expensive, highly controversial policy that hasn't sent a single person to the East African country so far.
 But it has become a totemic issue for Sunak, central to his pledge to "stop the boats" bringing unauthorized migrants to the U.K. across the English Channel from France.
 More than 29,000 people have done so this year, down from 46,000 in all of 2022.

 Sunak believes delivering on his promise will allow the Conservatives to close a big opinion-poll gap with the opposition Labour Party before an election that must be held in the next year.